 The Statements of Cash Flows -- These statements reflect the Pool's cash flows from operating and investing activities.

 Economic Conditions

-In 2022, the Pool experienced a stabilization of health care services following the declaration of the global pandemic in March 2020.
-Whereas, in 2021, the Pool experienced a rebound of health care services following the declaration of a global pandemic.
-Which resulted in a significant increase in utilization of health care services in 2021, due to deferred care in 2020.
+In 2023, the Pool experienced an increase in health care services utilization and rising care costs.
+In 2022, the Pool experienced a stabilization of health care services following the declaration of global pandemic in March 2020.